kizito9898/IT-Documentation/Level-RMM/Level-Overview.md

 * level gives you 14 days free trial to learn everything about it or book a demo.
 Already signup & getting started.

 * ### Overview of level dashboard.
-  - Devices : This is for all the devices created when you install new agent (Favourit, New devices, Ungrouped & grouped devices)
+  - Devices : This is for all the devices created when you install new agent (Favorites, New devices, Ungrouped & grouped devices)
   - Automations : Supercharge Workflow and handle repetitive tasks.
   - Policies -> Reporting -> Updates -> Alerts.